Ivansstyle/VideoTeamHomework/README.md

 ### Build & Run

-- cmake
+- __cmake__
 1. `mkdir build`
 2. `cd build`
 3. `cmake ..`
 4. `make`
 5. `./VideoTeamHomework`

-- gcc
+- __gcc__
 1. `g++ -std=c++2a -pthread -o vth main.cpp`
 2. `./vth`

+- any other compiler
+1. make sure to define c++20 standard "-std=c++2a or equivalent", link against STL and compile with Pthreads enabled.

 -----
 ## About the task
 The program creates 3 threads that produce / process / accumulate result.
-The task follows a "Producer - Consumer" pattern.
-2 flags are added (genFinished and procFinished) as atomics (block will not impact performance in any, as they are modified at the beginning and ending only) to release processor and aggregator when work is done.
+The task resembles a "Producer - Consumer" pattern.
+2 flags are added (genFinished and procFinished) as atomics (block will not impact performance in any, as they are modified at the beginning and ending only) to release processor and aggregator when the work is done.
 Flags also allow processes to wait if queues are empty but work before has not been done.

 ### SharedQueue
-SharedQueue is a template class that modifies STL's queue functions with blocking mutex.
+SharedQueue is a template class that modifies STL's queue functions with  addition of blocking mutex.
 Instead of using queue<>.empty(), queue<>.first(), queue<>.pop() for processing objects,
 SharedQueue<>.pop() returns a std::optional<> object.